 - Produced at Wild Turkey Distillery and bottled and/or initially available for sale within the same calendar year.
 That means no dusties or bottles from previous years.

-- Private single barrels, independent bottlings, and Campari Whiskey Baron releases are all potential selections (so long as they’re confirmed as Wild Turkey distilled and aged).
+- Private single barrels, independent bottlings, and Campari Whiskey Baron releases are all potential selections (so long as they’re confirmed as Wild Turkey produced).

-- While some whiskeys are eligible for multiple categories, each category will have a single unique winner.
+- While some whiskeys are eligible for multiple categories, each category will have an exclusive winner.
 In other words, you won’t find a particular whiskey winning multiple categories.

 Best Design (2019) – Campari Whiskey Barons Bond & Lillard (Batch 2)

-Best Core Expression (2019) – Russell’s Reserve 10 Year Old Bourbon
+Best Core Expression (2019) – Russell’s Reserve Ten Year Old Bourbon

-This may ruffle some Turkey feathers, but Russell’s Reserve 10-year has moved from one of my least favorite Wild Turkey expressions to one of my most frequently purchased.
+This may ruffle some Turkey feathers, but Russell’s Reserve Ten-Year has moved from one of my least favorite Wild Turkey expressions to one of my most frequently purchased.
 Why is that?
 I honestly don’t know.
 But when I’m looking for an easy-sipping whiskey in the 90-proof range, I prefer it to showcase a nice oak presence regardless of ABV.
-Russell’s Reserve 10-year does that remarkably well.
-It also adds character to cocktails and blends and doesn’t cost a fortune either.
-There’s not many 10-year Kentucky straight bourbons priced in the $30 range (even fewer that can be found with ease) and only one that’s brought to you by a team of master distillers with over 101 years of industry experience … Russell’s Reserve 10 Year Old Bourbon.
+Russell’s Reserve Ten-Year does that remarkably well.
+It also adds character to cocktails and blends and doesn’t cost a fortune.

 Best Straight Bourbon (2019) – Wild Turkey 101

-This year’s Wild Turkey 101 batches have been exceptional – not only living up to the surprisingly high bar set in 2018, but arguably exceeding it as well.
+This year’s Wild Turkey 101 batches have been exceptional – not only living up to the surprisingly high bar set in 2018, but exceeding it as well.
 What makes recent releases so impressive?
 Well, there’s a lot of theories and rumors out there.
 What speaks loudest to me is the fact that the youngest bourbon in 2018-2019’s batches comes from the new distillery that opened in 2011.
-Not that Wild Turkey 101 incorporates youthful whiskey.
-To the contrary – I believe master distiller Eddie Russell has stated 6.5 years as the current floor in terms of batch maturity.
-The ceiling, on the other hand, can cross the 10-year mark.
+Not that Wild Turkey 101 incorporates youthful whiskey – to the contrary – I believe master distiller Eddie Russell has stated six to seven years as the current floor in terms of batch maturity.
+The ceiling, on the other hand, can cross the ten-year mark.
 All of this in a 101-proof bourbon that retails for a no-fuss $25 or less – a ridiculously delicious bourbon at that.
 Needless to say, 2019’s Best Straight Bourbon is a no-brainer.

 Best Straight Rye (2019) – Wild Turkey Master’s Keep Cornerstone

-2019 was a landmark year for Wild Turkey as it released its very first limited edition straight rye whiskey, Master’s Keep Cornerstone.
-Boasting a selection of choice rye barrels ranging in age from 9 to 11 years and bottled NCF at 109 proof, Cornerstone carried the specs longtime Turkey rye lovers had been waiting for.
+2019 was a landmark year for Wild Turkey as it released its first limited edition straight rye whiskey, Master’s Keep Cornerstone.
+Boasting a selection of choice rye barrels ranging in age from nine to eleven years and bottled NCF at 109 proof, Cornerstone carried the specs longtime Turkey rye lovers had been waiting for.
 It more than delivered.

 With notably complex layers of sweet and spicy texture, as well as a long peppery finish that’s uniquely “Camp Nelson,” Master’s Keep Cornerstone sets an impeccable tone for a new generation of Wild Turkey rye releases.
 Sure, its $175 price is a little hefty, and factoring that alongside the high quality of Russell’s Reserve Single Barrel Rye one could make a damn good argument for hesitation.
-In my experience, however, judging a whiskey by its price is a slippery slope.
+Though, from my experience, judging a whiskey by its price is a slippery slope.
 The Russells aren’t thinking about prices when they’re producing whiskey, they’re thinking about the quality of the whiskey itself.
-Keeping that in mind, I can only say this – if Master’s Keep Cornerstone is the foundation of Wild Turkey’s revitalized rye program, we’ve got a helluva lot to look forward to in the years ahead.
+Bearing that in mind, I can only say this – if Master’s Keep Cornerstone is the foundation of Wild Turkey’s revitalized rye program, we’ve got a hell of a lot to look forward to in the years ahead.

 Best Single Barrel (2019) – Single Cask Nation Wild Turkey Barrel #17-759